 - They are useful when a paper needs to be signed.

-- They are needed for someone who doesn't have access to a computer or digital device.
+- They are needed for someone who isn't always able to access a computer or digital device.

 - They are needed for reports for school.